WanderHuang/peaclock-for-Mchip/README.md

 brew install gcc
 brew link gcc
 brew install icu4u
+# if use Clang build tools: brew install llvm
 ```

 The following CMake argument will then need to be appended to the end of the line when running the shell script.